Myanmar army leader touts election plan on Independence Day | Politics

 The NLD, led by Suu Kyi, won a second successive landslide victory in the 2020 general election, a result that triggered its overthrow by the military the following year.

-The army's seizure of power led to peaceful nationwide protests that the security forces quashed with deadly force, triggering armed resistance that some UN experts characterise as civil war.
+The army's seizure of power led to peaceful nationwide protests that the security forces quashed with deadly force, triggering armed resistance that some U.N. experts characterize as civil war.

-Myanmar's history even before the 2021 takeover was marked by decades of armed conflict between the central government and ethnic minorities seeking greater autonomy, mostly in border regions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)